gboncoffee/iguassu/README.md

 - Text rendering via Xft so TrueType support.
 - Configuration via source code only (`config.h`).
 - No compiled limits.
-- Two keybinds: one for fullscreen and one for reshaping.
+- Three keybinds: one for fullscreen, one for reshaping and one for fixing bad rendered windows.
 - Additional menu on button 1 that shows all windows.

 Stuff I still want to add in the future: